markbuckle/PHP-MySQL-tutorial/README.md

 You can then create named value pairs within our SGB by using i.e. $_SESSION["username"] = "Buckle23" then echo $_SESSION["username"];

+<h3>Server</h3>

+The server SGB contains headers, paths and script locations.
+The entries in this array are created by the web server.
+It shows nearly everything you need to know about the current web page env.

+To access the server SGB type $_SERVER["PHP_SELF"];

+<h3>Password Hashing</h3>

+Password hasing is transforming sensitive data (password) into letters, numbers, and/or symbols via a mathematical process (similar to encryption).
+It hides the original data from 3rd parties.

+Use the password_has($password, PASSWORD_DEFAULT); function.

 <h3>Tutorial video</h3>

 [PHP Full Course](https://www.youtube.com/watch?v=zZ6vybT1HQs)